Knox Township’s Oak Grove schoolhouse in Jay County

 Photo taken August 6, 2021.

 Today, that intersection is where Indiana State Road 1 crosses County Road 200-South between Redkey and Pennville.
 Believe it or not, the area surrounding the schoolhouse was once a community known as Oak Grove.
-Although it was never platted, the neighborhood once featured the school, a Methodist Episcopal Church, and even a post office from 1896 to 19023.
-By my estimation, the Oak Grove area consists of about thirteen homes, the church, and the old schoolhouse today.
+Although it was never platted, the neighborhood featured the school, a Methodist Episcopal Church, and even a post office from 1896 to 19023.

 The extant Romanesque Revival4 schoolhouse was built in 1913 during George G. Philebaum’s tenure as the trustee of Knox Township.
-The building featured a large classroom, along with two smaller alcoves used as a cloakroom and a home economics area where girls practiced sewing.
+It featured a large classroom, along with two smaller alcoves used as a cloakroom and a home economics area where girls practiced sewing.
 The structure sat on a full basement that was used for recess in bad weather with a corner coal room.
-The building’s most prominent feature -its tower- housed a clap bell that students competed against each other for the chance to ring5.
-Jasper Reynolds was its first teacher at the brick schoolhouse6.

 The majority of Knox Township’s schoolhouses followed a T-shaped plan where an entry vestibule led to a larger classroom.
 A road contractor from Blackford County named Marion Creek was responsible for erecting those identical schoolhouses, and he was known to cut corners as he built them7.It’s unclear if he was responsible for the design of the Oak Grove schoolhouse8, but he was certainly uninvolved in building the nearby Goodwill schoolhouse, which was completed two years later and shares many of its architectural characteristics with Oak Grove.